Biography 1280x720.jpg

 "It is a privilege to contribute to the advocacy and professional advancement of pharmacy technicians in the UK, and I am fully committed to supporting the goals of APTUK during my tenure."

-Philip Jones - Membership Director
+Philip Jones - Education Director

 Philip Jones has worked in Pharmacy for over 20 years, starting in community pharmacy in Abergavenny, South Wales before making the move to work in technical services in 2001, at Bath ASU based in Bath University.